meghapatilcode/CopilotStudioSamples/SemanticKernelOrchestration/README.md

-# Copilot Studio Agents interaction
+# Orchestration of Copilot Studio Agents in Semantic Kernel

 This is a simple example of how to interact with Copilot Studio Agents as they were first-party agents in Semantic Kernel using the DirectLine API.